-An RTS debugging flag; only available if the program was linked with the -debug (page 189) option.
-Various values of $\langle x \rangle$ are provided to enable debug messages and additional runtime sanity checks in different subsystems in the RTS, for example +RTS -DS -RTS enables debug messages from the scheduler.
+An RTS debugging flag; only available if the program was linked with the -debug (page 191) option.
+Various values of $\langle x \rangle$ are provided to enable debug messages and additional runtime sanity checks in different subsystems in the RTS, for example +RTS -Ds -RTS enables debug messages from the scheduler.
 Use +RTS -? to find out which debug flags are supported.

-Debug messages will be sent to the binary event log file instead of stdout if the -l (page 213) option is added.
+Debug messages will be sent to the binary event log file instead of stdout if the -1 (page 215) option is added.
 This might be useful for reducing the overhead of debug tracing.